OndrejSladky/kmercamel/README.md

 All algorithms can be used to either work in the unidirectional model or in the bidirectional model (i.e. treat $k$-mer and its reverse complement as the same; in this case either of them appears in the result).

 Additionally, KmerCamel🐫 can optimize the mask of the superstring via the `maskopt` subcommand.
-The implemented mask optimization algorithms are the following:
+The implemented mask optimization targets (flag `-t`) are the following:
-- Minimize the number of 1s in the mask.
+- Minimize the number of 1s in the mask (`min-one`).
-- Maximize the number of 1s in the mask.
+- Maximize the number of 1s in the mask (`max-one`).
-- Minimize the number of runs of 1s in the mask.
+- Minimize the number of runs of 1s in the mask (`min-run`).
+- Approximate minimization of runs (`approx-min-run`).

 ## Prerequisites